The RNC Data Breach: Important Lessons Learned the Hard Way

 If the voter data had been encrypted, it would have made no difference that someone at Deep Root placed it on an unsecured server.
 Unauthorized users who downloaded the files would be spending a few days and a terabyte of bandwidth to steal information they had no chance of ever reading or using.
 Chris Vickery would have had nothing interesting to report when he investigated the server, and the RNC would be able to continue to use its $5 million voter database in peace.

-If your organization keeps sensitive information in the cloud, find out how PKWARE’s Smartcrypt can keep your files safe from unauthorized users and keep your company safe from the negative consequences of a data breach.
+If your organization keeps sensitive information in the Cloud, find out how PK Protect can keep your files safe from unauthorized users and keep your company safe from the negative consequences of a data breach.
+Request a free demo now.